ZacBlanco/zacblanco.github.io/_posts/2015-11-6-awful-computer-science-jokes.md

 **A**: Inheritance<br>
 credit to StackOverflow user **spelchec**

-_Disclaimer_: These are either not mine, and I may have modified them slightly.
-I do not take credit for them.
+_Disclaimer_: These are not mine, and I may have modified them slightly.
 I have credited jokes from where I have found them on the interwebs :)